Skip to Content

 Reason 2

 Stack and slam wedging is great for blending different clay bodies.
-If you have different types of clay, you can mix them together provided they fire at the same temperature.
+If you have different types of clay, you can mix them provided they fire at the same temperature.

 Stack and slam wire wedging is great for mixing clay bodies for a few reasons.
 If you want a marbled effect, you can stop short of completely blending the clay.